“Bring me the strong ale, boy!” A loudly laughing young dark elf, bellowed at Kevo-Grod.

 Most of it was unfair but they were right about the bourbon and religion.
 The problem was that the orcs remained under a curse that forced them to worship the Fallen One.
 They still held Him in a state of agape but the truth of it was they knew that the Fallen One had been an asshole and an egotistical dickweed.
 But a curse is a curse.
 So all orc-kind continued to worship their hated god in secret.

 Grod continued, “the narrative is inaccurate.
 The truth is that the Fallen One had been engaged in frivolous side campaigns that were being run concurrently.
 Big Cock Sea-Lake for example…”

 “Don’t call it that!”
-The fat girl shrieked.
+The fat woman shrieked.

 One of the staff officers ignoring her, authoritatively declared, “That was a diversion operation.
 Everyone knows that.”

-“With humility and respect.
+“With humility and respect, no sir.
 Not according to the archives,” Grod semi-apologized.
 “All of those records indicate that it was just a defensive perimeter expansion that was being conducted simultaneously.
 There is no mention of it as a diversion operation at all.

 Then there was Cloud Sea Lake.”

 “We… They won that one,” another dark elf said.

 “And it ended up tying down fifty thousand orcs who could have been used at Kidney Sea-Lake.
 That would have made all the difference there.